L. Hamilton McCormick

-Leander Hamilton McCormick (May 27, 1859 – February 2, 1934) was an American author, inventor, art collector and sculptor.
+Leander Hamilton McCormick (May 27, 1859 – February 2, 1934) was an American writer, inventor, art collector and sculptor.

 Early life

 McCormick (as he was known) was born in Chicago, May 27, 1859.
 He was the youngest of four children born to Henrietta (née Hamilton) McCormick and Leander J. McCormick.

 His grandfather Robert McCormick of Virginia invented agricultural machinery.
 His father, Leander J. McCormick, came to Chicago in 1848 and was a partner with his brothers, Cyrus and William to form what would become International Harvester.

 At the age of fourteen, McCormick invented a non-pickable door lock.
 While at college he invented two automatic railroad car couplers and a ballot box to register votes and prevent fraud at the polls.
 His principal sport in youth was boxing.
 He was one of the founders of the Amherst chapter of the Beta Theta Pi Society.
 McCormick received his education principally at Phillips Academy, Andover, and at Amherst College, graduating in the class of 1881.